snipav1/checkpwned/README.md

 # checkpwned

 This script will verify if an email or an email list is pwned via haveibeenpwned.com api and send an email to target email or email list.
-Very useful if setup as a cronjob as a weekly job.

 Setup Instructions: